 Homemade cinnamon rolls are truly the best!
 Today I’ve baked American-style cinnamon rolls with chestnut filling.
 They’re very moist, fluffy and flavourful and have creamy frosting on top.
 I adapted a recipe, The Best American-Style Cinnamon Rolls, by adding chestnut purée (about 100 g) and a little bit of cocoa powder to the cinnamon filling.
 For […]Read more "Cinnamon and chestnut rolls with mascarpone frosting"

 During my PhD programme, I’ve gradually become less sociable – and it’s getting worse towards the final year.
-I know a couple of PhDs who worked in a lab for fixed hours, were very punctual, stopped work at 5:00 p.m. and went out to socialise or watch sport.
+I know a couple of PhDs who worked in a lab for fixed hours, were very punctual, stopped work at 5:00 p.m. and went out to socialise.
 I am quite the opposite.
-I work […]Read more "Week 140: The upside of a limited social life"
+I work from home, shut myself […]Read more "Week 140: The upside of a limited social life"

 I’ve recently read What I Talk About When I Talk About Running by Haruki Murakami and found his story fascinating.
 His tone of writing is brisk and has transparent honesty, which I’m inspired by.
 Also, I recently flicked through the book Stepping Stones to Achieving Your Doctorate and am getting addicted to reading about preparing […]Read more "Never too early to prepare for the viva"